-The Sherman County Clerk has made every effort to make sure the information on this page is correct.
-However, in the event that any information on this page is incorrect, Sherman County assumes no liability for damages incurred directly or indirectly as a result of incomplete, incorrect or omitted information.
+The Sherman County Clerk has made every effort to make sure the information on this site is correct.
+However, in the event that any information on this site is incorrect, Sherman County assumes no liability for damages incurred directly or indirectly as a result of incomplete, incorrect or omitted information.
 If you do find any information that is incorrect, please notify us so that errors can be corrected.

 The staff of the Sherman County Clerk’s Office strives to provide professional, effective service to the public.